IMAHiji/inversify-poc/README.md

 # Inversify POC

-## Goal:
+## Primary Goals:

+1. Create control containers using inversify to hold stores
+2. Create stores using redux
+3. Make stores available to client applications regardless of framework (no angular/react/whatever allowed!)

-The goal of this POC is to demonstrate the feasability (or lack thereof?) of using an IOC pattern to inject a remote (server-side) store into a local store.
+The goal of this POC is to demonstrate the potential of using an IOC pattern to inject a remote (server-side) store into a local store.
 In this POC, we are using [Inversify](http://inversify.io/) as the mode of injection and [Redux](https://redux.js.org/) as the store.